 What is HIMIG MASA?

-HIMIG MASA is a project of Migrante Ottawa.
-It is a folk rock group that seeks to raise awareness about the struggles of those who face oppression, and to build links of solidarity with those who are fighting for human rights and global social justice.
+HIMIG MASA is a Filipino music collective in Ottawa that seeks to raise awareness about the struggles of those who face oppression, and to build links of solidarity with those who are fighting for human rights and global social justice.

 Over time, the membership of the group has evolved and so has the flavour of its music.
 In its early years, the group performed folk songs composed by cultural activists in the Philippines and Canada.
-Today, original folk-rock compositions with hard-hitting messages about social and political realities of the day are the defining feature of HIMIG MASA.
+Today, original compositions about social and political realities of the day are the defining feature of HIMIG MASA.

 In many ways, HIMIG MASA is not your typical band.
 It is made up of first and second generation Filipino immigrants from different walks of life, brought together by the desire to imbue social meaning into music by focusing on the lives of people who face or struggle against oppression.
 The group’s efforts to reach out to people and communities are purely on a volunteer basis, and limited by the time that can be carved out of its members’ busy lives.